ircv3/ircv3-specifications/extensions/message-ids.md

 However, if a message is re-transmitted as-is, for example with the [`chathistory`](./batch/chathistory-3.3.html) batch type, the ID SHOULD be reused.
 As a result, clients MUST be able to handle shared IDs.

-The tag value MUST be treated as an opaque identifier.
+The tag value MUST be treated as a case sensitive opaque identifier.
+Clients MUST NOT use case folding or normalization when comparing IDs.

 ## Server implementation considerations